Healthcare Sustainability Certification

 Healthcare organizations that are interested in achieving JCI-GSC Healthcare Sustainability Certification must meet the following eligibility requirements:

-• Operate as a healthcare provider in the country and be licensed to provide care and treatment, if necessary.
+- The healthcare organization is currently operating as a healthcare provider in the country and is licensed to provide care and treatment as required.

-• Complete GSC’s Sustainability Accelerator Tool (SAT) maturity assessment and submit data for required core indicators.
+- The organization completes GSC’s Sustainability Accelerator Tool (SAT) maturity assessment and submits data for required core indicators.

 What to Expect: Healthcare Sustainability Certification Process